Rue, Capt. Edwin W.

 Via New York, New York

-In mid-January 1943, Skip was one of 150 officers who left Tanagawa and sent by rail to the Island of Shikoku to a camp at Zentsuji and arrived on January 15, 1943, which was to be his home for the next two and one-half years.
+In mid-January 1943, Skip was one of 150 officers who left Tanagawa and were sent by rail to the Island of Shikoku to Hiroshima #1 which was also known as Zentsuji Camp near the City of Shikoku.
+The POWs arrived on January 15, 1943, at what was to be his home for the next two and one-half years.
 The camp was used in Japanese propaganda to show how well the POWs were being treated.
 In all, there were 700 officers and enlisted men in the camp, and he met American officers who were not captured in the Philippines, as well as, British and Australian officers.
+The camp was used in Japanese propaganda to show how well the POWs were being treated.

 The POWs worked as stevedores in the rail yards of the Port of Takamatsu.
 Being an officer, Skip did not have to work.
 If he chose to work, he received more food, so he worked.